carlaapaza/genome_assembly/README.md

 A Bash reimplementation of the major stages in the CGPS/GHRU SPAdes assembly workflow, adapted for paired-end Illumina bacterial data and a macOS Apple Silicon host.

-The repository preserves the original workflow logic while keeping each stage independently runnable and inspectable.

 ## Workflow

 1. FastQC + MultiQC